|The Narcissist's Mask Slipped.|

 Narcissistic personality disorder is a serious condition that can be especially damaging to the children.
 It is not just a shallow or self-centered person.
 It can take decades for the children of a malignant narcissist mother to even recognize what the real issue is, many never do.
 Gaslighting, forgive and forget and triangulation, which are three prevalent maneuvers of the narcissistic mother, will be discussed.

 These three maneuvers were nearly always effective tools used to manipulate the "flying monkeys," too.
-Flying monkeys is a term taken from the Wizard of Oz and used to describe the often times willfully ignorant or easily deceived friends and family the narcissistic personality disordered mother manipulates into also harming the true victim.
-It is abuse by proxy that results from ignorance of the truth or lack of character to stand up for the truth.
-Whether it is directly or indirectly, physically or emotionally, etc., an NPD will use flying monkeys to do their dirty work.
+Flying monkeys is a term taken from The Wizard of Oz and used to describe the often times willfully ignorant, easily deceived or intentionally abusive friends and family the narcissistic personality disordered mother manipulates into also harming the true victim.
+It is abuse by proxy that results from ignorance of the truth, lack of character to stand up for the truth or intentionally targeting a family member.
+Whether it is directly or indirectly, physically or emotionally, etc., narcissists use flying monkeys to do their dirty work.

 Even though my narcissistic mother is deceased, the flying monkeys continue to carry out her pretend world.
 They do not appreciate when the scapegoat refuses to play along.
 However, the pretend world of the narcissist, the rabbit hole, is intolerable.
 It is about like standing on the lawn with someone who has their sunglasses on at high noon on a sunny day.
 They not only insist it is dark outside and those are not sunglasses, but that you agree with them that it is dark outside and those are not sunglasses.
 If you refuse to or state the obvious, you are clearly a troublemaker.
 Now imagine growing up in the rabbit hole as the narcissistic personality disordered mother's scapegoat.